The application period for the 2023-2026 cohort is now closed.

-Apply for a FFAR Fellowship
+Apply to be a FFAR Fellow

-- Professional Development Fellowship
+- April 15 for the Professional Development Category

-Students accepted into the Stipend + Professional Development category will receive $50,000 each year to cover tuition, fees, stipend, and related costs.
+Students accepted into the Stipend + Professional Development category will receive $49,500 each year to cover tuition, fees, stipend, and related costs.
 Students applying to this category should already have a defined research project and an industry or analogous sponsor (e.g., grower organization, foundation).
-The sponsor will commit $32,500 per year to the Fellowship, matched equally by FFAR.
-The total $65,000 is distributed as follows: $50,000 for student stipend tuition, fees, etc.; $5,000 for university overhead; $10,000 is retained by the FFAR Fellowship Program lead institution, North Carolina State University, for program management and costs of the professional development training including annual residential session.
-Student applicants to this category should be enrolled or accepted into PhD programs at one of the FFAR Fellows partner universities.
+The sponsor(s) will commit $32,500 per year to the Fellowship, matched equally by FFAR.
+The total of $65,000 is distributed as follows: $49,500 for student stipend tuition, fees, etc.; $5,500 for university overhead; and $10,000 ($5,000 from the sponsor; $5,000 from FFAR) is retained by the FFAR Fellowship Program lead institution, North Carolina State University, for program management and costs of the professional development training including five face-to-face meetings over the 3-year period.
+While preference is given to candidates with industry or analogous sponsors, university departments may also sponsor students as long as the source of funds is non-federal.
+Applicants can also be sponsored by a mix of entities, for example, 50% by their institution, 25% by industry, 25% by a commodity organization.
+Student applicants must be enrolled or accepted by a PhD program at a U.S. or Canadian university.

 Application and Eligibility

-- Acceptance in a PHD program by May 1, 2019
+- Acceptance in a PHD program by May 1, 2024

-- Three years remaining in the degree program (Fall 2019 to Spring 2022)
+- Three years remaining in the degree program (Fall 2024 to Spring 2027)

 - A confirmed PhD faculty advisor